TinkerAC/Penny/README.md

 Penny is a full-stack project.
 For a complete experience, you'll need to set up both the server and client applications.

+The instructions below are for setting up a test environment at your **local network**.

 ### Cloning the Repository first